Ocean thermal energy conversion: Cost and economics

 Because OTEC systems have not yet been widely deployed, cost estimates are uncertain.
 A 2010 study by University of Hawaii estimated the cost of electricity for OTEC at 94.0 cents per kilowatt hour (kWh) for a 1.4 MW plant, 44.0 cents per kWh for a 10 MW plant, and 18.0 cents per kWh for a 100 MW plant.
 A 2015 report by the organization Ocean Energy Systems under the International Energy Agency gave an estimate of about 20.0 cents per kWh for 100 MW plants.
 Another study estimated power generation costs as low as 7.0 cents per kWh.
 Comparing to other energy sources, a 2019 study by Lazard estimated the unsubsidized cost of electricity to 3.2 to 4.2 cents per kWh for Solar PV at utility scale and 2.8 to 5.4 cents per kWh for wind power.

-A report published by IRENA in 2014 claimed that commercial use of OTEC technology can be scaled in a variety of ways. "...small-scale OTEC plants can be made to accommodate the electricity production of small communities (5,000–50,000 residents), but would require the production of valuable by-products – like fresh water or cooling – to be economically viable".
-Larger scaled OTEC plants would have a much higher overhead and installation costs.
+A report published by IRENA in 2014 claimed that commercial use of OTEC technology can be scaled in a variety of ways.
+According to this report, "[S]mall-scale OTEC plants can be made to accommodate the electricity production of small communities (5,000–50,000 residents), but would require the production of valuable by-products – like fresh water or cooling – to be economically viable."
+Larger scaled OTEC plants would have much higher overhead and installation costs.

 Beneficial factors that should be taken into account include OTEC's lack of waste products and fuel consumption, the area in which it is available (often within 20° of the equator), the geopolitical effects of petroleum dependence, compatibility with alternate forms of ocean power such as wave energy, tidal energy and methane hydrates, and supplemental uses for the seawater.

-Some proposed projects
+Proposed projects

 OTEC projects under consideration include a small plant for the U.S. Navy base on the British overseas territory island of Diego Garcia in the Indian Ocean.
-Ocean Thermal Energy Corporation (formerly OCEES International, Inc.) is working with the U.S. Navy on a design for a proposed 13-MW OTEC plant, to replace the current diesel generators.
+Ocean Thermal Energy Corporation (formerly OCEES International, Inc.) is working with the U.S. Navy on a design for a proposed 13 MW OTEC plant, to replace the current diesel generators.
 The OTEC plant would also provide 1.25 million gallons per day of potable water.
 This project is currently waiting for changes in US military contract policies.
-OTE has proposed building a 10-MW OTEC plant on Guam.
+OTE has proposed building a 10 MW OTEC plant in Guam.